vckyou/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.